eldowling/lets-cook-together/README.md

 ### Features Left to Implement
 The recipe catalog site could be further expanded to include some of the following features, which have not yet been implemented:
 - Expand on the filters and search functionality, to allow the user to select a search by option on the recipe catalog page (For example: ingredients / tools)
-- Include sorting functionality to allow the user to sort recipes by different fields such as rating, or cuisines
+- Include sorting functionality to allow the user to sort recipes by different fields such as rating, cuisines, recipe difficulty
+- Allow users to add recipes to their favourites list, and ingredients from a recipe to be added to a printable shopping list
 - Enhance the maintenance section by adding super user levels of access to this section, so as only selected users could make updates to the sites lists and tools.
 - Develop an on-line shop to allow users to purchase tools from the site.